By using this site, you agree to the Privacy Policy and Terms of Use.

 • 1 teaspoon ground cumin

-• 1/2 teaspoon red pepper flakes (or to taste, for subtle heat)
+• ¼ teaspoon cayenne pepper (or to taste)

 • 2 tablespoons white vinegar

-1. Sauté Aromatics: Heat the oil in a saucepan over medium heat.
-Add the minced garlic and sauté until fragrant, about 1 minute, being careful not to burn it.
+1. Sauté Aromatics: Heat the olive oil in a saucepan over medium heat.
+Add the minced garlic and sauté until fragrant, about 1 minute.
+Be careful not to burn the garlic.

-2. Bloom Spices: Stir in the cumin, coriander, and red pepper flakes.
-Cook for another 30 seconds until fragrant.
+2. Bloom Spices: Add the cumin, coriander, and cayenne pepper.
+Stir and cook for about 30 seconds until fragrant.

 Ingredients: